Yewa: History

-The Egbado later achieved a fragile independence after the fall of the Oyo kingdom, but were subject to frequent attacks from other groups such as the slave-raiding Dahomey (who seized, among others, Princess Sara Forbes Bonetta), and various tribes who wished to force open their own slave-trading routes to the sea.
+The Ẹgbado later achieved a fragile independence after the fall of the Oyo kingdom, but were subject to frequent attacks from other groups such as the slave-raiding Dahomey (who seized, among others, Princess Sarah Forbes Bonetta), and various tribes who wished to force open their own slave-trading routes to the sea.
 Ilaro and Ijanna towns had been destroyed in the 1830s.
-By the 1840s the Egbado had come under the control of the adjacent Egba group, who used the Egbado territory to forge routes to Badagry and the ports of Lagos.
+By the 1840s the Ẹgbado had come under the control of the adjacent Egba group, who used the Ẹgbado territory to forge routes to Badagry and the ports of Lagos.
 By the 1860s the Egba abandoned the route because the British were actively using their formidable navy to try to abolish the slave trade.
 Consequently, the Egba expelled British missionaries and traders from the area in 1867.

-After 1890 the Egbado asked for a British protectorate and got a small armed garrison, thus becoming independent of the Egba.
-This area became part of the British Colony and Protectorate of Nigeria in 1914, as Egbado Division in Abeokuta Province.
+After 1890 the Ẹgbado asked for a British protectorate and got a small armed garrison, thus becoming independent of the Egba.
+This area became part of the British Colony and Protectorate of Nigeria in 1914, as Ẹgbado Division in Abeokuta Province.
 The administrative headquarters were later transferred away, after the creation of the new Ogun State, which subsumed the old Abeokuta Province.

-The modern Egbado/Yewa
+The Modern Ẹgbado/Yewa

-In 1995 the Egbado chose to rename themselves the "Yewa", after the name of the Yewa River that passes through the area they inhabit.
+In 1995 the Ẹgbado chose to rename themselves the "Yewa", after the name of the Yewa River that passes through the area they inhabit.
 They are primarily agriculturalists, but there is some artisan and textile processings.
 They are located mainly in the areas of: Ado-Odo/Ota, Ipokia, Yewa South, Yewa North, Imeko Afon, and part of Abeokuta North.
 There were complaints that the system of patronage and nepotism in Nigerian politics has caused the area to be neglected in terms of investment.

 The area developed a popular style of music, called Bolojo, in the 1970s.

-The population level is uncertain, but may be around 400,000.
+The Yewa Villages and Towns are also in Lagos State.

+The Olu of Ipaja, Lagos State is Yewa's.

+The Population of people living in Yewa South, Yewa North, Ipokia, Imeko Afon, Ado Oddo /Otta Local Government Areas are above Three Millions people.

+Ado-Odo / Otta Local Government Area is the most populated Local Government Area of Ogun State.